• Skip to main content

 What to serve with them?

-These buttermilk onion rings can be served as a tasty snack, or yummy side dish for just about any meal, but they are also a perfect topping for a ribeye steak, blackened steak, pecan-crusted fish fillets, your burgers, or pulled pork sandwiches.
+These buttermilk onion rings can be served as a tasty snack, or yummy side dish for just about any meal, but they are also a perfect topping for a ribeye steak, blackened steak, pecan-crusted fish fillets, or pimento burgers.

 Sharon’s tips: